open-learning-exchange/open-learning-exchange.github.io/pages/mi/mi-myplanet-connection.md

 - **Create a User Account**: After syncing, click "BECOME A MEMBER" and fill in the required information to create an account.
 Keep your credentials somewhere, as you'll need them for future logins.

 - **Sign In**: Use the username and password you just created to log in to myPlanet.
-You have now successfully connect myPlanet app to planet server.
+You have now successfully connected the myPlanet app to the planet server.

 **NOTE**: If you encounter issues during sign-in, try the following:
 1. Re-Sync: manually initiate sync by pressing the sync icon at the top left corner of the app.
 After syncing, try logging in again.